BlockheaderWeb3-Community/dauction/README.md

 ## Our Solution

-`Privacy`
-By implementing seal-bids, bidders are guaranteed that:
+- `Privacy` - by implementing seal-bids, bidders are guaranteed that:
   - their bids are kept private until the reveal bid phase is reached as specified by the auctioneer when creating auction.
   - their respectives cannot be censored

-`Multi-token Bids`
-Our solution offers bidders an opportunity to bid with multiple tokens other than the conventional approach of bidding with single tokens.
-The logic that determines the selection of the highest bidder and the USD value of the highest bid is correctly evaluated by leveraging Chainlink's battle-tested price feeds thus supporting the following ERC20 tokens:
+- `Multi-token Bids` - our solution offers bidders an opportunity to bid with multiple tokens other than the conventional approach of bidding with a specific auction platform-defined asset.
+The logic that determines the selection of the highest bidder and the USD value of the highest bid is correctly evaluated by leveraging Chainlink's battle-tested price feeds thus enabling us to support the use of following ERC20 tokens as bid tokens:
   - `Chainlink token - LINK`
   - `Wrapped Ether - WETH`
   - `Wrapped BTC - WBTC`